56kcloud/2022-Datathon-SAA-Challenge/docs/bot-template/amazon-kendra.md

    * Upload the `.json` files from the `dataset` folder

 ### Create the Kendra Index
-After uploading the FAQ datasets, we need to create the Amazon Kendra Service.
+After uploading the FAQ datasets, you need to create the Amazon Kendra Service.
 1. Go to the [Amazon Kendra Service Console](https://eu-west-1.console.aws.amazon.com/kendra/home?region=eu-west-1#indexes)
 1. Create a new index